outofmbufs/python-pdp11-assembler/README.md

  * --format load :: SIMH binary, suitable for LOAD command.
 Default output to a.simh
  * --format 407 :: unix v7 a.out format, NO SYMBOL TABLE.
 Default output to a.out

+A non-zero base address ("origin") can be set via --org.

 The output stream can be set using -o/--output

 If --sys is given, the default (unix v7) symbols for various system calls (read, write, fork, and so forth) are defined.
 Equivalent to prepending /usr/include/sys.s on an actual v7 unix system.